olearydj/antisimplistic/_posts/2020-11-06-starting-fastpages.md

 > [fastpages](https://github.com/fastai/fastpages) automates the process of creating blog posts via GitHub Actions, so you don't have to fuss with conversion scripts.
 A full list of features can be found on [GitHub](https://github.com/fastai/fastpages).

----

 Fastpages is built by the [team](https://www.fast.ai/about/) that created the deep learning PyTorch front-end [`fastai`](https://docs.fast.ai) and the Python programming environment [`nbdev`](https://nbdev.fast.ai).
-The team is led by Jeremy Howard, former President and Chief Data Scientist of [Kaggle](https://www.kaggle.com) and author of [_Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD_](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527)[^1].
+The team is led by [Jeremy Howard](https://twitter.com/jeremyphoward), former President and Chief Data Scientist of [Kaggle](https://www.kaggle.com) and author of [_Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD_](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527)[^1].

+Some resources I found helpful in launching this blog:
+- The [fastpages github page](https://github.com/fastai/fastpages) has detailed setup instructions
+- This [video tutorial](https://youtu.be/L0boq3zqazI) created by [Abdul Majed](https://twitter.com/1littlecoder) walks you through the initial setup process
+- A [sample blog page](https://fastpages.fast.ai/fastpages/jupyter/2020/02/21/introducing-fastpages.html) provides a live demonstration of its capabilities

 [^1]: Howard, Jeremy, and Sylvain Gugger.
 Deep Learning for Coders with Fastai and PyTorch.
 O’Reilly Media, Inc., 2020.

 ## Basic setup